tirthmagnus/CS-668-CS-668-/README.md

 ## Project Description

-This project focuses on developing a sales forecasting model to predict the quantity of each item in a business's inventory for the upcoming quarter and year.
+This project focuses on developing a sales forecasting model to predict the quantity of each Category in a business's inventory for the upcoming quarter and year.
 Accurate sales forecasts are essential for efficient inventory management and overall business success.

 ## Table of Contents